This Book Has Alpacas and Bears by Emma Perry and Rikin Parekh

 BODY BOUNDARIES / IDENTITY

 This story reinforces that we shouldn’t let other people define who we are — and that it’s okay to set boundaries with other people for being touched.
 Daisy is annoyed that all anyone notices about her is that she’s fluffy.
 People squeeze, pet, and kiss her.
 And she doesn’t like it.
 “I’m not just. fluff…I have substance!”
 She tries new looks (mud) and finally, from the suggestion of her mom to tell people how she feels (nicely), Daisy communicates with others what she wants– sometimes she wants personal space and doesn’t want hugs.
 Instead of hugs, she suggests that her friends can give her wing bumps, tail bumps, super-secret handshakes.
-And her friends learned to give her some space when she wanted it.
+And her friends learned to give her some space when she wants it.
 And she learns to do the same for them.
 WONDERFUL!

 How to Apologize by David LaRochelle, illustrated by Mike Wohnoutka